Victory against Bulgaria: World Champion Germany qualified for basketball European

 It was important to Alex Mumbru to tell that he still had to fill vacancies in his workforce.
 Therefore, he repeated this message several times and immediately announced a trip to overseas in order to conduct staff talks.
 At that time, the national basketball coach was still under the impression of the second half of the European Championship qualification game against Bulgaria, which in the meantime was still really close after a huge lead in the final phase.
-Ultimately, however, the German Basketball BUND (DBB) was able to announce, which should actually have been only one marginal note: The world champion has secured the approval for the European Championship in Latvia, Finland, Cyprus and Poland (August 27 to September 14), as Group to Montenegro and Sweden, the last opponent of Bulgaria is out.
+Ultimately, however, the German Basketball BUND (DBB) was able to announce, which should only have been one marginal note: The world champion has secured the approval for the European Championship in Latvia, Finland, Cyprus and Poland (August 27 to September 14), as group first before Montenegro and Sweden; The last opponent of Bulgaria is out.

-It is unsightly tradition that the nations with Euroleague clubs or national players in the NBA usually have to contest these qualifications with actors in the second and third guard.
-So teams that you will never see in big tournaments in this compilation.
+It is unsightly tradition that the nations with Euroleague clubs or national players in the NBA mostly have to make these qualifications with actors in the second and third guard.
+This is how teams are formed that you will never see at big tournaments.
 Because the privately organized Euroleague and especially the Übersee glitter league NBA do not remember to consider any qualification window of the international associations.
 This weekend, however, the European elite league had its game rest rested, which is why most national teams received a significant upgrading.

 Exclusive